pyladieshamburg/data-wrangling-with-pandas/README.md

 Pandas is a Python library for data manipulation, wrangling and analysis of tabular and time series data and is designed to make data analysis fast and easy.

-In this PyLadies event we become more Pandas-savy - together.
+In this Pyladies Hamburg event we become more Pandas-savy - together.

 ## Panda Pocka
 We boost our panda skills with a Panda Pocka Game Cards.
 You can find the Game Cards in this repos as well.